panaverse/dapps-nextjs/README.md

-# Learn to Build Next.js dApps in Baby Steps
+# Learn to Build dApps using Next.js and Ethers in Baby Steps

 Get started by learning Next.js from this [repo](https://github.com/panacloud-modern-global-apps/nextjs).